NCBI-Hackathons/RNA-Seq-in-the-Cloud/Cloud_Cheat_Sheet.md

 unspecified
 Hybrid Selection
     ```
-> *Note*: Only the k-mer-based taxa with the most number of hits is reported, and only the blast hit with the highest bitscore is reported.
-> Thus, most SRR+Contig pairs are unique, but some still appear more than once if there is a tie for kmer hits and/or blast bitscore (in these cases, the specific combination of blast hit and kmer hit isn’t meaningful)

-* **If you need to see all the kmer hits or blast hits** use project `strides-sra-hackathon-data` and table `ncbi_sra_realign.taxonomy` or `ncbi_sra_realign.viralblast`

-> **Contigs without any blast hits are not included** in this table

-* If you would like to compare against a complete list of contigs please use project   `strides-sra-hackathon-data` and table `ncbi_sra_realign.coverage`.

 * If you have a complex query you are interested in, especially if you think it might involve tables in `strides-sra-hackathon-data`, please let us know if we can help in the TODO: `#help-desk` Slack Channel.